internalfx/rethinkdbfs-spec/README.md

 class RethinkDBFSBucket {

   /**
-   * Find and return the files collection documents that match @filter.
+   * Find and return the files table documents that match @filter.
    */
   Iterable find(Document filter, RethinkDBFSFindOptions options=null);

 }
 ```

-This call will trigger a find() operation on the files collection using the given filter.
+This call will trigger a find() operation on the files table using the given filter.
 Drivers returns a sequence of documents that can be iterated over.
-Drivers return an empty or null set when there are no matching files collection documents.
+Drivers return an empty or null set when there are no matching files table documents.
 As the number of files could be large, drivers SHOULD return a cursor-like iterable type and SHOULD NOT return a fixed-size array type.

 ### Implementation details:

 Drivers SHOULD NOT perform any validation on the filter.
-If the filter contains fields that do not exist within files collection documents, then an empty result set will be returned.
+If the filter contains fields that do not exist within files table documents, then an empty result set will be returned.

-Drivers MUST document how users query files collection documents, including how to query metadata, e.g. using a filter like { metadata.fieldname : “some_criteria” }.
+Drivers MUST document how users query files table documents, including how to query metadata, e.g. using a filter like { metadata.fieldname : “some_criteria” }.

 # Advanced API